friendly/matlib/README.md

   - `cholesky()` - calculates a Cholesky square root of a matrix
   - `swp()` - matrix sweep operator

-6. Eigenvalues -- functions to illustrate the algorithms for calculating eigenvalues and eigenvectors
+6. Eigenvalues: functions to illustrate the algorithms for calculating eigenvalues and eigenvectors

   - `eig()` - eigenvalues and eigenvectors
   - `SVD()` - singular value decomposition
   - `power_method()` - find dominant eigenvector using the power method

-7. Vector diagrams -- functions for drawing vector diagrams in 2D and 3D
+7. Vector diagrams: functions for drawing vector diagrams in 2D and 3D

   - `arrows3d()` - draw nice 3D arrows
   - `corner()` -  draw a corner showing the angle between two vectors